What are the aims of this leaflet?

 What is a pyogenic granuloma?

-A pyogenic granuloma is a harmless overgrowth of large numbers of tiny blood vessels on the skin.
+A pyogenic granuloma is a harmless overgrowth of tiny blood vessels on the skin.
 It is also known as "lobular capillary haemangioma”.
 It carries no risk of cancer, is not contagious (cannot be spread to another person) and is not due to an infection.
 They pose no long-term risks.

 What are the symptoms of a pyogenic granuloma?

-People often worry that their rapid growth and bleeding mean that they are cancerous, even though they are not; however you should always see your doctor if you have a rapidly growing skin lump.
+People often worry that they might have a skin cancer, so you should always see your doctor if you have a rapidly growing skin lump.

 What do pyogenic granulomas look like?

 They are commonly bright red; later they may turn darker.
 Their surface is shiny and moist but may become crusty after they have bled.
 They can have pus-like material around them.
 They stick out from the surface of the skin.
-They are seldom more than 1 cm across.
-Some are bumpy and look like a raspberry, while others are narrower where they come out from the skin and look as if they are on a stalk.
-They come up quickly over a few days, but tend to stop growing after a few weeks.
+They are usually less than 1 cm across.
+Some are bumpy and look like a raspberry, while others are narrower and look as if they are on a stalk.

 How is a pyogenic granuloma diagnosed?

 Most pyogenic granulomas are diagnosed by their look and the story of how they appeared.
 A type of magnifying glass (dermatoscope) can help.
-If in doubt your doctor may remove it under local anaesthesia and send it to the laboratory for analysis.
+If in doubt your doctor may remove it under local anaesthesia and send it to the laboratory for testing.